 Another key component of digital marketing is mobile marketing.
 In fact, smartphone usage as a whole accounts for 69% of the time spent consuming digital media in the U.S., while desktop-based digital media consumption makes up less than half — and the U.S. still isn’t mobile’s biggest fan compared to other countries.

 This means it’s essential to optimize your digital ads, web pages, social media images, and other digital assets for mobile devices.
-If your company has a mobile app that enables users to engage with your brand or shop your products, your app falls under the digital marketing umbrella, too.
+If your company has a mobile app that enables users to engage with your brand or shop for your products, your app falls under the digital marketing umbrella, too.

-Those engaging with your company online via mobile devices need to have the same positive experience as they would on desktop.
+Those engaging with your company online via mobile devices need to have the same positive experience as they would on a desktop.
 This means implementing a mobile-friendly or responsive website design to make browsing user-friendly for those on mobile devices.
 It might also mean reducing the length of your lead generation forms to create a hassle-free experience for people downloading your content on the go.
 As for your social media images, it’s important to always have a mobile user in mind when creating them as image dimensions are smaller on mobile devices, meaning text can be cut-off.

 There are lots of ways you can optimize your digital marketing assets for mobile users, and when implementing any digital marketing strategy, it’s hugely important to consider how the experience will translate on mobile devices.
-By ensuring this is always front-of-mind, you’ll be creating digital experiences that work for your audience, and consequently, achieve the results you’re hoping for.
+By ensuring this is always front of mind, you’ll be creating digital experiences that work for your audience, and consequently, achieve the results you’re hoping for.

 I’m ready to try digital marketing.
 Now what?